-Location isn’t just for real estate.
-Think about who will make the most use of your office copier printer.
-Note that this may not be the person who prints the most – if you have someone who needs to scan documents on a frequent basis, they may spend more time with the printer than anyone else.
+Location isn’t simply important in real estate.
+Consider who will use your business copier printer the most.
+Note that this may not be the person who prints the most; if you need to scan papers frequently, they may spend more time with the printer than anybody else.

-If your printer quantity is optimized for the appropriate number of users, placementwill be easier to configure.
-As an example, if you don’t have the proper quantity of printers for your office requirements, placement becomes challenging.
-You may have to compromise and decide which floor or end of the office to place the equipment.
-This can cause inefficiencies on two levels – unsuitable printer usage and an inefficient use of staff time (because no matter where you place your printer, it is going to be poorly located for some).
+Placement will be easy to adjust if your printer quantity is optimized for the suitable number of users.
+For example, if your office does not have the necessary number of printers, placement becomes difficult.
+You may have to make a decision on which floor or end of the office to locate the equipment.
+This can lead to inefficiencies on two levels: inappropriate printer usage and inefficient use of staff time (because no matter where you place your printer, it is going to be poorly located for some).

-Also, consider the noise that printers can make (or that can be made around printers, i.e. paper shuffling, chatting, etc.).
-If possible, position your printers away from primary work space to avoid disruptions and distractions.
+Consider the noise that printers can produce (or that can be made around printers, i.e. paper shuffling, chatting, etc.).
+Position your printers away from your primary work area if feasible to reduce disruptions and distractions.

-There’s nothing that kills time more frequently than the need to reprogram your printer or computer settings every time you want to use it.
-When you set-up your office copier printer, consider what tasks you’ll be using it for on a frequent basis.
-For example, if you’re going to scan to email, you should set up the primary email addresses so your employees don’t have to type it in each time.
+Nothing wastes time more than having to reprogram your printer or computer settings every time you want to use it.
+Consider what chores you’ll be utilizing your business copier printer for on a regular basis while setting it up.
+If you’re going to scan to email, for example, you should configure the primary email addresses so your staff don’t have to put them in every time.

-If you are trying to cut back on printing costs, program your printer to default to two-sided printing while only utilizing black and white, instead of colors.
-To increase productivity, have each employee’s workstation set the appropriate printer as their default, so they don’t have to manually override the choice each time they opt to print a document.
+If you want to save money on printing, set your printer to default to two-sided printing and use black and white instead of color.
+To boost efficiency, establish the suitable printer as the default on each employee’s workstation, so they don’t have to override the decision each time they want to print a document.

-Keep in mind it’s not enough to select defaults during the initial set-up phase.
-If you notice that your employees have started to use a new function on a regular basis, you should change your defaults to accommodate those as well.
-For example, you can continually add email addresses for those that frequently scan documents.
+Remember that selecting defaults during the initial setup process is insufficient.
+If you discover that your employees are frequently using a new feature, you should adjust your settings to accommodate them as well.
+For example, you can keep adding email addresses for people who routinely scan papers.

-Some businesses attempt to cut costs by purchasing low quality printer cartridges.
-Unfortunately, this causes two problems.
-The most obvious problem is the reduction in print quality.
-Images and text may have fuzzy edges and you may see smudging in certain scenarios.
-The second problem is that cheap toner doesn’t last as long as quality toner.
-Not only will you be purchasing more cartridges, your printer will also have more downtime as those cartridges need to be replaced.
+Some firms try to save money by buying low-quality printer cartridges.
+Unfortunately, this creates two issues.
+The most evident issue is the decrease in print quality.
+In rare situations, images and text may have fuzzy edges and smearing.
+The second issue is that low-cost toner does not last as long as high-quality toner.
+Not only will you have to buy additional cartridges, but your printer will be down for longer when those cartridges need to be replaced.

-Quality toner cartridges from a reputable print provider will ensure that you get crisp, professional looking documents every time you use your all-in-one laser printer.
-They will also minimize downtime and increase cost-effectiveness.
+Quality toner cartridges from a respected print source will ensure that your all-in-one laser printer produces crisp, professional-looking documents every time.
+They will also reduce downtime and boost cost-effectiveness.

-When you purchase an office copier printer, you’re expecting it to do more than print paper.
-However, beyond scanning documents, most people don’t realize the extent of their printer’s capabilities.
-Take the time to familiarize yourself with everything your printer can do.
-Some are able to sort and staple, which saves on administrative time.
-Others have a secure printing feature which prevents employees from violating privacy policies.
-Many companies find it beneficial to assign a key operator for each printer, to ensure efficient use and to be a resource for other employees.
+When you buy an office copier printer, you expect it to do more than simply print paper.
+However, most consumers are unaware of their printer’s capabilities beyond scanning papers.
+Take the time to learn everything your printer has to offer.
+Some people can sort and staple, which saves time on administrative tasks.
+Others include a secure printing option that keeps employees from violating privacy policies.
+Many businesses believe that assigning a key operator to each printer ensures efficient utilization and serves as a resource for other staff.

-Notice which features make your employees productive, and note which features are ignored.
-This will help you determine what functions your business requires to operate, and therefore which functions you need in your printers.
+Take note of which features make your employees more productive and which are ignored.
+This will assist you in determining which functions your firm requires to perform, and thus which functions you require in your printers.